Museums in Basel are not just a storage of cultural treasures. They ARE a cultural treasure!

 On the other side, Basel’s geographical position on the soft border of three countries (the contact point is called Dreiländereck) makes it hard to draw the line too.
 It would be a shame to visit Basel and not discover a museum just because it is located in the next canton or – country.
 Technically, even Basel’s EuroAirport, the only bi-national airport in the world, is located – in France!

-The majority of top-picked museums are located in Basel, especially Old Town.
+The majority of top-picked Basel museums are located in the center, especially Old Town.
 But some, such as the House of Electronic Arts, geographically belong to the canton of Basel-Landschaft.
 Still, it is the same bus/tram network that will bring you there.
 You really will not feel as if you’ve left Basel-Stadt!

 If Basel’s public transport can bring you to a certain museum, I thought it would be ignorant to exclude the museum that is nominally on the other side of the border.
 That’s the case for the Vitra Design Museum, for instance.
 It is located in Wheil am Rhein, on German territory, but the Swiss tram will bring you there.
 You don’t have to be stressed with the border crossing.
 As it’s the Schengen Zone, so no passports will be checked.

 When you cross to Asia, you will cross more than geographical boundaries!
 Jeju Loveland is an open-air museum of sex!